Warning: The following post may contain some sweeping generalizations.

-Somewhere along the line, women in a sector of our species dictated monogamy.
-(Many cultures don’t engage in this practice to this day.)
-They did so by picking males that may not have been as physically imposing, but would reliably provide for them and their children long-term.
+Under these circumstances, picking the most physically imposing male may not have been as important.
+Instead, priority may have been given to men who would reliably provide for the family long-term.
 This created new long-term relationships with a single mate and a new process for selection of mates in reproduction.
 A new road to security was paved.

 Around 5000 BCE, money was introduced to our economies.
 A new form of providing was born.
 Hunting, gathering and crafting wasn’t something everyone had to do.
 Bartering was slowly defenestrated.
 With the right amount of money, you could buy any good or service you needed.
 Physical abilities and long-term commitments weren’t the primary reason to choose a mate anymore.
 How much cash you had became the way you provided, and while that usually came along with a long-term relationship, the money was what got the woman in the door.
 Because the money meant security for her and her children.